IBM-Cloud/kubernetes-getting-started-lab/book/prepare-target.md

 ibmcloud ks cluster-config -s --cluster %MYCLUSTER% --export
    {%- language name="Bash", type="sh" -%}
 export MYCLUSTER=<CLUSTER_NAME>
-ibmcloud ks cluster-config -s $MYCLUSTER --export
+ibmcloud ks cluster-config -s --cluster $MYCLUSTER --export
    {%- endcodetabs %}
 1. Copy and paste the displayed **set** command to set the KUBECONFIG environment variable as directed.
 To verify whether the KUBECONFIG environment variable is set properly or not, run the following command: `echo %KUBECONFIG%`
 1. Check that the `kubectl` command is correctly configured